teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 In the KCachegrind interface, make sure the "Relative" button is unchecked and choose the "Instructions Fetch" tab.
 Record the "Incl." value of the `fctx_getaddresses` function for both results files.
 Compare the results.
 The benign query should be around 200,000 instructions, while the malicious query should be around 10,000,000.

 #### Throughput measurement experiment
-You will run two "sub"-experiments.
+The goal of the attacker during the NRDelegation is to consume resources, preventing the resolver from servicing benign clients.
+To observe the impact of the attack on victims, you will run two "sub"-experiments.

 The first experiment will test the effect of the attack on benign client throughput.
 Benign and malicious commands will be executed with an instance of the Resperf tool on the respective client.
 The malicious command will simulate the attacker and issue malicious queries at a fixed rate, while the benign command will issue the benign requests until failure.